sole/mindblown.js/README.md

 * MindBlown ([source](./src/index.js)): the entry point.
 Sanitises options, builds HTML slides array using the selector, creates and returns an instance of `Slides`.
 * Slides ([source](./src/Slides.js)): the object you'll interact most with.
 Provides functions for loading and turning HTML into 3D content, advancing the slide, etc.
-* Renderable ([source](./src/Renderable.js)): relevant only if you're going to write your own 3D content.
-3D elements are 'Renderables'.
-Instances are passed an audio context instance and a reference to THREE.js, so they can be written and distributed without including their own copy of THREE.
+* Renderable ([source](./src/Renderable.js)): relevant only if you're going to write your own 3D content, as 3D elements are 'Renderables'.

 ### `MindBlown(selector, options)` returns `Slides` instance.